BrendanHiggins/BrendanHiggins.github.io/_posts/2021-09-10-dagapeyeff.md

 11 reverence
 ```

 Depending on how you "count" words you might land on "revenue" or "revenge" which are both interesting.
-However, we don't really need to count that exactly, with a seletion of ~10 potential words we could pretty easily brute force solutions until a sentence forms that makes gramatical/logical sense...right?
+However, we don't really need to count that exactly, with a seletion of ~10 potential words we could pretty easily brute force solutions until a sentence forms that makes grammatical/logical sense...right?

 So counting 9 is easy.
 However, we still have numbers too large to count accurately.
 I consider that anything over 500.

 Thankfully, we can make some solid estimates, though.
 Dealing with a maximum of ~3200 words is a lot better than dealing with numbers > 10k.
 So we can _probably_ start guessing some diphthongs/"probable first two letters" to each of our tables.
 The farther away from a "known" word we get, the fuzzier our definition may be.

-Afterall, as d'A says himself on page 156
+After-all, as d'A says himself on page 156
 > ...application of the law of probability to dictionary codes is very interesting.

 I may keep exploring this in the future.